techboy-coder/Textharvester/README.md

 ![](textharvester_logo.PNG)

-> A simple tool that collects massive amounts of links and text data from the internet
+> A simple tool that collects massive amounts of links and text data from the internet.

 TextHarvester is an easy-to-use tool for collecting and crawling urls from the Internet and downloading website content from collected urls into a text file.
 TextHarvester can be used to efficiently collect a lot of text for general purpose nlp.